bitextor/bicleaner-hardrules/README.md

-length_ratio	The length ratio between the source sentence and target sentence (in bytes) is too low or too high no_identical	Alphabetic content in source sentence and target sentence is identical no_literals  Unwanted literals: "Re:","{{", "%s", "}}", "+++", "***", '=\"' no_only_numbers	The ratio of numeric characters in source sentence is too high no_urls	There are URLs no_breadcrumbs	There are more than 2 breadcrumb characters in the sentence
+length_ratio	The length ratio between the source sentence and target sentence (in bytes) is too low or too high no_identical	Alphabetic content in source sentence and target sentence is identical no_literals  Unwanted literals: "Re:","{{", "%s", "}}", "+++", "***", '=\"' no_only_symbols	The ratio of non-alphabetic characters in source sentence is more than 90% no_only_numbers	The ratio of numeric characters in source sentence is too high no_urls	There are URLs no_breadcrumbs	There are more than 2 breadcrumb characters in the sentence